ildus/jamp/docs/Jamfile.md

 # Using Jamfiles and Jambase

-NOTE: changes were made to describe how use Python version of Jam (jamp).
+NOTE: This document describes how to use the Python version of Jam (jamp).

-This document describes how to write Jamfiles using the Jam Jambase rules to build software products.
+This document explains how to write Jamfiles using the Jam Jambase rules to build software products.
 Related documents of interest are:

 - [The Jam Executable Program](Jam.md), which describes using the **jamp** command and the language used in Jambase